frusal/frusal-example-schema-by-javascript/README.md

 ## Usage

-Providing that you have [Node.js] installed, you need to login to the workspace:
+Providing that you have [Node.js] installed, you need to login to the workspace with frusal [CLI]:

 ```text
 npx frusal login